Lotus-Desktop/Lotus-Launcher/README.md

 * `--libs=<library_root>`: Specifies the location of the directory containing system-wide libraries.
 Default is `/usr/lib/lotus/`

 # Bugs
-If (when) you find bugs, please report them under the [Isses tab](https://github.com/Lotus-Desktop/Lotus-Launcher/issues)
+If (when) you find bugs, please report them under the [Issues tab](https://github.com/Lotus-Desktop/Lotus-Launcher/issues)

 Contributions are most welcome, however, be warned, the codebase is a mess.